At Beam, the teaching staff consider :

 Intent: What we aim

-We believe that reading is an essential life skill and is key for academic success.
-Therefore, we are committed to enabling our children to become discerning, lifelong readers.
-We aim to build a community of engaged readers who turn to reading for meaning and pleasure by engaging with parents and incorporating into our school: visits to the our school library, regular DEAR time and opportunities to access a range of literature.
-At the heart of our strategy is our drive to foster a love of reading by enriching children’s learning through imaginative stories and thought-provoking texts, including fiction, non-fiction, poetry, picture books and film.
+We believe that reading is an essential skill to lifelong learning and is key for academic success.
+Therefore, we are committed to enabling our children to become discerning, lifelong readers who are able to develop and deepen their knowledge of their community and the diverse world in which they live in.
+We aim to build a community of engaged readers who turn to reading for meaning and pleasure by engaging with parents and incorporating into our school regular DEAR time and opportunities to access a range of literature.
+At the heart of our strategy is our drive to foster a love of reading by enriching children’s learning through imaginative, inspirational stories and thought-provoking texts, including fiction, non-fiction, poetry, picture books and film.

 Implementation: How do we achieve our aims?

 Where phonics is a primary focus in EYFS and KS1, in KS2 the focus is primarily on comprehension, as the expectation is that children will read with an appropriate level of fluency by the end of Year 2.
 Children in KS2 read daily across the curriculum and three times a week during Whole Class Reading sessions.
-Those who are less fluent receive regular intervention and are heard read one to one multiple times per week.
+Those who are less fluent in KS2 receive regular intervention through the Little Wandle Rapid Catch Up programme.
 We recognise the importance of reading at home to practise and embed reading skills.
-In EYFS and KS1, banded titles are closely matched to children’s phonic abilities, which are then used within reading groups and for home reading to ensure children take home a ‘fluency’ book that is right for their level of reading.
+In EYFS and KS1, decodable texts are closely matched to children’s phonic abilities, which are then used within reading groups and for home reading to ensure children take home a ‘fluency’ book that is right for their level of reading.
 In KS2, books are banded by age-appropriateness and text difficulty.
 Children are benchmarked using PM Benchmarking to an appropriate reading level and freely select a book within the band of their choice.
 Teachers monitor choices to ensure texts are appropriate for reading ability and are appropriately challenging.
 Pupils in both key stages also take a ‘home share’ book of their choice for pleasure and to share with parents.

-Teachers draw upon observations and continuous assessment to ensure children are challenged, and they identify those who may need additional support.
+Teachers draw upon observations and continuous assessment to ensure children are challenged, and that they identify those who may need additional support.
 Children requiring phonics intervention are carefully planned for by assessing individual gaps and using Little Wandle Keep Up planning to support.
+Many of these children are targeted for our ‘Breakfast Blenders’ intervention that we run before the school day begins.
 We recognise that systematic high, quality phonics teaching is essential, but additional skills and opportunities are required for children to become accomplished readers.
-In Reception and Year 1, the children take part in group reading sessions with the focus on developing fluency, comprehension and phonics skills and in Years 2-6, we deliver Whole Class Reading sessions three times a week based on building knowledge, comprehension skills and vocabulary development.
+In Reception and Year 1, the children take part in group reading sessions with the focus on developing fluency, comprehension and phonics skills and in Years 2-6, we deliver Whole Class Reading sessions three times a week based on building knowledge, comprehension and vocabulary development.
 Whole Class Reading lessons in Years 2-6 are structured to allow children to develop as competent readers who can discuss and record their level of understanding around texts read.
-In order to achieve this, pupils are explicitly taught comprehension strategies: prediction, questioning, clarifying, summarising and activating prior knowledge.
+In order to achieve this, pupils are explicitly taught comprehension strategies including prediction, questioning, clarifying, summarising and activating prior knowledge.
 Pupils are supported through dialogic interactions, in which they verbalise the reading processes as signposts in their thinking.

 During EYFS/KS1 group reading sessions, the adult conducting the session will formatively assess pupils’ progress and keep tracking records for each pupil based on their decoding, prosody and comprehension.
 Throughout KS2, pupils record responses to texts within their Whole Class Reading book.
 Assessment for Learning opportunities are carried out throughout the lesson where pupils share and discuss the thoughts and observations they have made.
-Teachers also make use of assessment tools such as Rasinski’s fluency rubric and half-termly Rising Star comprehension assessments in order to build a ‘reading picture’ around each child.
+Teachers also use Rasinski’s fluency rubric as a formative assessment tool whilst NFER comprehension assessments are carried out termly.

 Across the school, children are exposed to high-quality books that reflect the diversity of our modern world.
-Our classrooms all have book corners and the central reading area and library are well-stocked.
+Our classrooms all have ‘class libraries’ in which the children are able to borrow books from.
 Teachers are able to take out termly loans with our borough library service to ensure they have a plethora of quality texts to aid with teaching upcoming topics across the curriculum.
 Within the Literacy Curriculum, Doug Lemov’s ‘Five Plagues of the Developing Reader’ have been a basis for developing a strong spine of texts containing: archaic language, non-linear time sequences, a complex narrative, figurative/symbolic references, resistance in meaning.
 We are also keen to expose our pupils to modern texts which represent the diverse nature of the world around us.
-In particular, the themes of ‘Race & Social Justice’ and ‘Gender Identity’ are prominent throughout our Literacy and Whole Class Reading Curriculum enabling a progression in text and thematic complexity.
+In particular, the themes of ‘Race & Social Justice’ are prominent throughout our Literacy and Whole Class Reading Curriculum enabling a progression in text and thematic complexity.
 High quality texts and passages are chosen to give children a breadth of exposure.

 Vocabulary is explored and developed with teachers providing opportunities to explore definitions of new words and to make links between these words and known words.
 Across the curriculum, pupils develop their use of tier 2 language and knowledge of tier 3 language in order to enhance their knowledge across the curriculum.
-Coordinators have met to ensure that vocabulary develops systematically across the school.
 Teachers provide opportunities to read a range of texts in different subject areas, either to further their understanding of a topic, or to develop their emotional literacy.

 Impact: How will we know we have achieved our aims?

 Children will display enthusiasm for reading and choose to read for pleasure and meaning.
 Children will choose books for pleasure, entering a wide range of worlds that reading opens up and immersing themselves in topics of interest during lessons and beyond.
 As we believe reading is key to all learning, the impact of our reading curriculum goes beyond the result of our statutory assessments, and essential skills allow children to transition confidently to secondary school and beyond.
 Children read in other subject areas and as a result, their reading skills are enhanced and understanding of the world increased.
-Staff enthusiastically share texts and show themselves as readers.
-Parents enthusiastically support us.
-We have a process of monitoring to ensure standards are maintained and these include; observations, performance management, targeted CPD sessions and learning walks.
-A high number of children achieve the expected standard of higher.
-Through targeted intervention, those who find reading challenging are helped to catch up.
+Staff enthusiastically share texts and show themselves as reader whilst parents would enthusiastically support us.
+We have a process of monitoring to ensure standards are maintained and these include; learning walks, targeted CPD sessions and moderating pupil outcomes.
+A high number of children achieve the expected standard of higher and, through targeted intervention, those who find reading challenging are helped to make accelerated progress.
 By the time children leave Beam County Primary School, they are fluent, confident and able readers, who can access a range of texts for pleasure and enjoyment, as well as using their reading skills to unlock and enhance their knowledge and understanding of all subjects on the curriculum.

 Intent: What we aim

-We deliver daily phonics through a high-quality phonics programme and consistently implement it to equip children with the skills they need to decode and become fluent readers.
+We deliver daily phonics through a high-quality phonics programme and consistently implement it to equip children with the lifelong skills they need to decode and become fluent readers.
 Teachers provide children with books that are closely matched to their phonic abilities to ensure they can experience success when practising.
 Children are supported in catching up quickly with teachers making ongoing assessments and targeting interventions.
 It is our duty to ensure the highest number of children possible pass the phonics screening check, with expectations that are aspirational yet achievable.
+We aim to foster community engagement by holding coffee mornings with parents, sending books home and directing parents to resources that they can use to support their children’s learning.

 Implementation: How do we achieve our aims?

-In EYFS and KS1, we use a DFE validated phonics programme called ‘Little Wandle Letters & Sounds’.
-This systematic and synthetic programme lays out clear expectations term-by-term from the beginning of Reception to the end of Year 1 which enables our children to develop a strong awareness of phonics and effective blending and decoding skills.
+We use a DFE validated phonics programme called ‘Little Wandle Letters & Sounds’ in EYFS and KS1.
+This systematic and synthetic programme lays out clear expectations term-by-term from the beginning of Reception to the end of Year 1 which enables our children to develop a strong awareness of phonics and effective blending and decoding skills, which ensures they can meet our threshold concept of ‘reading words accurately’.
 As a school, we have purchased the Collins Big Cat books which perfectly align to Little Wandle progression.
 This ensures that children read a book which matches their current phonics knowledge.
-Teachers identify this through their own formative assessment and also half-termly summative assessments which help identify knowledge/gaps and contain guidance to help match children to the correct book.
+Teachers identify this through their own formative assessment and also half-termly summative assessments which help identify knowledge/gaps and contain guidance to help match children to the correct decodable book.

 Embedded into the programme are half-termly assessments for Reception and Year 1 pupils.
 This enables teachers to identify any children who may need extra support.
 Assessments also contain detailed guidance which helps teachers pinpoint the gaps in learning and subsequently allocate the appropriate targeted intervention to address the need.
 Teachers draw upon observations and continuous assessment to ensure children are challenged, and they identify those who may need additional support.
 We recognise that some children may benefit from further instruction beyond Year 1 and will ensure that high quality phonics provision is in place for: